GAM-team/GAM/wiki/Users-Drive-Files-Display.md

 The `stripcrsfromname` option strips nulls, carriage returns and linefeeds from drive file names.
 This option is special purpose and will not generally be used.

+Add additional columns of data from the command line to the output
+* `addcsvdata <FieldName> <String>` - Add additional columns of data from the command line to the output

 By default, Gam displays the information as columns of fields; the following option causes the output to be in JSON format,
 * `formatjson` - Display the fields in JSON format.

+If `formatjson` and `addcsvdata` are specified, the option `includecsvdatainjson` causes GAM to add the additional field values to the JSON data.

 By default, when writing CSV files, Gam uses a quote character of double quote `"`.
 The quote character is used to enclose columns that contain the quote character itself, the column delimiter (comma by default) and new-line characters.
 Any quote characters within the column are doubled.